bhavesh-kratos/svg-pythagoras/README.md

 ### How to run

-* Just open main.html and you're good to go.
+* Just run a static server and open main.html and you're good to go.